meghananekkanti25/Airline-Customer-Satisfaction/README.md

 ## 💭 Predictive Modeling

 In our predictive modeling analysis, we determined that all the variables present in the data effectively predict customer satisfaction.
-We split the data into 60-40 training and testing splits to ensure optimal prediction.
+To ensure optimal prediction, we split the data into 60-40 training and testing splits.
 The dependent variable is 'Satisfaction,' and the rest are the independent variables.

 ### The models we used in this project are:
 1. Logistic Classifier